 People can be passive-aggressive for many reasons that aren’t always intended to manipulate.
 But chronic (long-term) manipulators will use this tactic to make you feel guilty and give backhanded compliments.
 They are doing this to show anger without directly being angry, making you feel confused.

 The manipulator does not hide their manipulation behind humor or “good fun.”
-In this case, they are openly judging, ridiculing, and dismissing you.
-They want to make you feel like you’re doing something wrong, and that no matter what you do you will be inadequate to them.
-They only focus on negative aspects and do not offer constructive solutions.
+In this case, they're open about judging, ridiculing, and dismissing you.
+They want to make you feel like you’re doing something wrong, and that no matter what you do, you will be inadequate to them.
+They only focus on negative aspects and don't offer constructive solutions.